-5.1 Financial
+6. Financial Implications

-5.1.1 Returns on investments provide a source of income that contributes to the Council's medium term financial strategy.
-Decisions in respect of Treasury Management will affect the Council's ability to achieve the budgets set for investment returns.
+6.1 Decisions in respect of Treasury Management will affect the Council's ability to achieve the budgets set for investment returns.
 The strategy appended to this report is consistent with the estimates included in the Medium Term Financial Strategy, but should Council wish to pursue a lower risk strategy an additional budget pressure might be created.